lorewar2/TopoQual/README.md

 ## Setting up / Requirements

+rust 1.65.0+ and python 3.9+ should be installed.
 The following programs/packages are required for topoqual to run properly,

 *   [`samtools`](http://www.htslib.org/) - to read the subread bam file.